sunilpandey/spread-operator/README.md

     // Output: B (copied from a):  [ 1, 2, 3, 4 ]
 ```
 ### Copy Object
-Object copy is possible similiar to copy of array by providing object in object braces.
+Object copy is possible similiar to copy of array by providing object in object braces with spread operator.
 ```typescript
     const obj1 = {x: 10, y: 20};